 More recently, the TAQEEM 2025 shared task dataset \cite{taqeem2025} released 1,265 essays across 4 prompts, and TAQAE \cite{sayed2025feature} combined QAES with 2 prompts from TAQEEM.
+It is important to note that \ds{} reuses the 2 prompt texts from QAES dataset (with no essays taken from it), and fully include TAQEEM 2025 dataset (4 prompts with 1,265 essays).

 Beyond these datasets, several proprietary resources have been used, including Abbir \cite{Alghamdi2014}, which contains essays by Saudi university students with holistic scores, and AAEE \cite{Azmi2019}, comprising essays from grades 7--12 evaluated for content, style, and spelling.
 However, their unavailability limits reproducibility and progress in Arabic AES.
-Overall, existing Arabic AES resources remain small in scale (typically under 2,000 essays), limiting robust model training and standardized benchmarking.

-In contrast to prior work, \textbf{\ds{}} provides a large-scale, publicly available Arabic AES dataset with holistic and trait-specific annotations.
+Overall, existing Arabic AES resources remain fragmented and small in scale (typically under 2,000 essays), limiting robust model training and standardized benchmarking.
+In contrast to prior work, \textbf{\ds{}} provides a large-scale, publicly-available Arabic AES dataset with holistic and trait-specific annotations.
 In terms of scale and annotation richness, \ds{} is comparable to leading datasets in other languages and fills a critical gap in the current Arabic AES landscape.